add-files-or-folders-to-zip-archives-using-csharp

 Create Encrypted ZIP Files with Mixed Encryption

-2. Call the CreatEntry() method with the input file path to add to the archive.
+2. Call CreatEntry() with the first file path.

-3. Set password for the file using the ArchiveEntrySettings with the AesEcryptionSettings.
+3. Set its password using ArchiveEntrySettings with AesEncryptionSettings.

-5. Set password for the file using the ArchiveEntrySettings with the TraditionalEncryptionSettings.
+5. Set its password using ArchiveEntrySettings with TraditionalEncryptionSettings.

-8. Save the output file using the Save() method with the output file path.
+8. Save the archive using _Save() with the output path.

-The following code sample shows how to create a ZIP file with mixed encryption techniques using C#.
+The code sample below illustrates how to create a ZIP file with mixed encryption techniques using C#.

 Create Encrypted ZIP Archives with Mixed Encryption